Optimal design of experiments to identify latent behavioral types: Iterating the Procedure

-When we do this, Model 1 is no longer the best model for describing the data (see Fig. \ref{fig:odds4}).
-Reinforcement learning explains the data significantly better than any of the other model, across all five experimental designs.
-This illustrates another advantage of our optimal design approach: it can be iterated, allowing for sequential testing of new models.
-That is, we facilitate the comparison of predictions from \textit{new} models against the predictions of the most likely model currently available.
-The reason for this is simple, although it can be easily overlooked; the data collected after running an experiment can be used to fit the most likely parameters of the competing models.
-In the current study, each model had three parameters: $\epsilon$, $\alpha$, and $\delta$ (see Appendix for model details).
-There exists a value for each parameter, under each model, that maximizes the model's likelihood of explaining the data.
-Because of this, we can assign posterior probabilities to different values of each model parameter.
-By doing this, we can find not only the most likely model that describes human behavior but also the most likely parameters of this model.
-After, we can restart our optimal design procedure using our estimates of the most likely model parameters, reconstruct an information surface, and run new experiments that test our newly parameterized model against a new competing model.
+When we include this fourth model in the analysis of empirical data, Model 1 is no longer the best model for describing the data (see Fig.~\ref{fig:odds4}).
+Reinforcement learning explains the data significantly better than any of the other models, across all five experimental designs.
 Through this process, we found that the new fourth model outperformed the other three models in every experiment that we ran.
 The reinforcement model reliably and robustly describes the data from five different experiment configurations better than the static equilibrium predictions.
-This also suggests that the reinforcement learning model is quite insensitive to the parameterization of the experiment, indicating its suitability for describing behavior in this experiment.
-On the other hand, observing such a strong fit in an experiment as simple as the Stop-Go Game indicates that this model can (and should) be tested in new domains in order to assess its effectiveness across a number of settings.
-In a way, this finding is iconic and represents the fact that, as technology and scientific understanding of human behavior co-evolve, newer better, more biologically and socially plausible models of behavior will emerge.
-Roth-Erev Reinforcement Learning was one such model that has proven to be effective in describing behavior.
+This also suggests that the reinforcement learning model is quite insensitive to the parameterization of the experiment, indicating its suitability for describing behavior.

+In summary, we make a substantive contribution showing that Roth-Erev reinforcement learning explains behavior in the imperfect information game better than competing models including fictitious play and Bayes-Nash equilibrium prediction.
+Observing such a strong fit in an experiment as simple as the Stop-Go game indicates that this model can (and should) be tested in new domains in order to assess its effectiveness across a number of settings.
+In a way, this finding is iconic and represents the fact that newer, better, more biologically and socially plausible models of behavior will emerge as technology and scientific understanding of human behavior co-evolve.
+Roth-Erev reinforcement learning was one such model that has proven to be effective in describing behavior.